 Sabine agrees: “I think telemedicine is going to play a big role in the future, without replacing the face-to-face relationship with the doctor.
 It is simply an enrichment of the treatment possibilities – just one small piece of the ‘mosaic’ of aftercare.”

-For more information on deep brain stimulation, please visit the EPDA website.
+For more information on deep brain stimulation, please visit Parkinson’s Europe website.

 This article is sponsored by Abbott.
-The information in this article is given for information purposes only and does not represent an endorsement by the European Parkinson’s Disease Association of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 Share this story